Grassmannian Fusion Frames: Abstract

 \section{Abstract}

-{Transmitted data may be corrupted by both noise and data loss.
+Transmitted data may be corrupted by both noise and data loss.
 Grassmannian frames are in some sense optimal representations of data transmitted over a noisy channel that may lose some of the transmitted coefficients.
 Fusion frame (or frame of subspaces) theory is a new area that has potential to be applied to problems in such fields as distributed sensing and parallel processing.
 Grassmannian fusion frames combine elements from both theories.
-A simple, novel construction of Grassmannian fusion frames shall be presented.}
+A simple, novel construction of Grassmannian fusion frames with an extension to Grassmannian fusion frames with local frames shall be presented.
+Some connections to sparse representations shall also be discussed. \textbf{Keywords:} fusion frame, Grassmannian packing, Walsh sequences, Hadamard matrices, Grassmannian fusion frame, robustness. \textbf{AMS Classification:} 42C15, 15B34, 14M15